techurbanist/chatgpt-wikipedia-plugin/README.md

 https://example.com/query/[page_title]/["search","terms"]
 ```
 Where the `page_title` is the Wikipedia page title and the `search terms` are the words to find in the Wikipedia page.

+Wikipedia is a trademark of the Wikimedia Foundation.
+We are not endorsed by or affiliated with the Wikimedia Foundation.

 ## Development